mcken-vince/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

-Users must sign in to create short URL links, and can edit at any time when signed in.
-Users have access to all of the active links they have created, and can also view the date and time each URL was originally created.
+Registration and sign-in required to utilize TinyApp.
+Once signed in, users are able to view and edit the links they have created, and have access to visitor stats on each one.

 ## Final Product